 B. Trade Associations.

 McCormick believes that trade association membership and participation benefits our business and employees in various ways, such as providing updates on issues relevant to the Company.
 McCormick is a member of a number of food and manufacturing industry trade associations at the federal, state, and local levels.
 Many of these organizations engage in lobbying activities, operate their own political action committees, and engage in political education programs.
 McCormick supports trade associations through the payment of annual dues.
 In some instances, the Company may make additional payments to such association in the form of contributions and special assessments to support special projects and coalition activities, including advocacy efforts at the federal and state levels.

 McCormick will file all information statements required by federal and state campaign finance and disclosure laws of the United States and other countries, as applicable.
-The Company will disclose on its corporate website a copy of this Policy and a rolling three-year archive of contributions in the following areas:
+The Company will disclose on its corporate website a copy of this Policy, a confirmation that all contributions are made and approved in accordance with this policy, and a rolling five-year archive of contributions in the following areas:

-- aggregate corporate political contributions and payments to any individual candidate for office in excess of $500;
+- corporate political contributions and payments to any individual candidate for office, if any;

-- trade associations in the United States to which McCormick has paid dues in of $25,000 or more, and which had non-deductible lobbying expenditures in excess of $10,000.
+- trade associations in the United States to which McCormick has paid annual dues of $25,000 or more, and which had non-deductible lobbying expenditures.